Car kills 5, injures several in Trier pedestrian zone: police | DW | 01.12.2020

-Police in Trier said five people were killed after a car had driven into them in the pedestrian zone in the city.
-Authorities said the driver, a 51-year-old man, had been arrested.
+At least five people, including a 9-month-old baby, were killed in Trier after a car drove into a pedestrian zone in a "zigzag" pattern.
+Authorities said the driver, a 51-year-old man, has been arrested.

-Five people died and 15 others were injured in a pedestrian zone in the western German city of Trier, after being struck by a vehicle on Tuesday.
+Five people died and more than a dozen others were injured in the western German city of Trier on Tuesday afternoon after being struck by a vehicle that tore through a pedestrian zone.

 Authorities have said the driver was a 51-year-old German man.
 He was arrested shortly afterwards and the vehicle was seized.

+Among the victims was a 9-month-old baby, whose mother is being treated in the hospital for injuries sustained during the incident.

-Among the victims were a 9-month-old baby, a 73-year-old woman, a 45-year-old man and a 25-year-old woman, all residents of the city of Trier, police vice president Franz-Dieter Ankner said.
+Other victims include a 73-year-old woman, a 45-year-old man and a 25-year-old woman.
+All of them are residents of the city of Trier, police vice president Franz-Dieter Ankner said.
 Police later told Germany's DPA news agency the fifth victim was a 52-year-old woman.

 Officials said the driver was a local man from the Trier area without a prior police record.